I Feel Better Now! Trauma Intervention Program

 • Table and chairs

-Minimum Provider Qualifications
+Prerequisite/Minimum Provider Qualifications

-• Minimum 1-year group experience with elementary school aged children.
+• Minimum 1-year group experience with elementary school aged children

-There is a manual that describes how to implement this program, and there is training available for this program.
+There is a manual that describes how to deliver this program.

 Training Contact: